ZONESTAR3D/Firmware/Z9/Z9V5/bin/Z9V5Pro-MK3/beta/readme.md

 #### About DWIN LCD MENU V2
 1. You must upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 2.4 or last version, otherwise it will cause some display issue on LCD MENU.
 2. About how to upgrade firmware of DWIN LCD screen ,please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN#upload-firmware)
-3. About the new LCD screen function description, please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/blob/main/TFT-LCD/LCD-DWIN/user_guide/LCD-DWIN%20MENU%20Description%20V2.pdf)
+3. About the new LCD screen function description, please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/blob/main/TFT-LCD/LCD-DWIN/user_guide/LCD%20DWIN%20MENU%20Description%20V2.pdf)

-#### :green_book: Firmware Upload Steps:
+#### :book: Firmware Upload Steps:
 1. Download the zip file and unzip it
 2. Copy firmware.bin to the root directory of Micro-SD card,
 NOTE: !!if there is a "old_fw.bin" in the SD card, delete it first!!